 What is Yohimbine?

-Yohimbine is a naturally occurring plant alkaloid which is used as a fat burner, a general stimulant, and a remedy for erectile dysfunction.
+Yohimbine is a naturally occurring plant alkaloid that is used as a fat burner, a general stimulant, and a remedy for erectile dysfunction.
 It comes from the bark of the Pausinystalia yohimbe tree, which is native to Central Africa.
 Generally, 'Yohimbe' refers to a non-standardised preparation of bark, whilst 'Yohimbine' is used to describe the active ingredient.

 Is Yohimbine Legal?